-Minor releases can involve additive (rollback compatible) database schema changes.
+Minor and Patch releases can involve additive (rollback compatible) database schema changes.

-While the API remains backward compatible and the schema change risk is generally minimal, it is still useful to review update and drop scripts before an upgrade to ascertain scope.
+While the database schema change risk is generally minimal (additive only), it is still useful to review update scripts (and optional drop scripts) before any upgrade to ascertain scope.

 Any further instructions required for an individual upgrade will be provided in this document in the notes for the specific version.